DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/ProjLog/Luis WorkLog.md

 ![](https://github.com/DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/blob/master/Results/WorkLogResults-Luis/Norm2B.png)  |  ![](https://github.com/DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/blob/master/Results/WorkLogResults-Luis/Norm3B.png)

 For these new cases, one can see that for all cases the noise is lower and the peaks are better formed and higher than before.
 Particulary, methods 2 and 3 (which have in common that normalization is made after gray scaling) are the highest ones.
 Therefore, a first conclusion would be (again) that is extremly important to define a protocol to take the pictures, and also to have a proper ilumination.
+***
+## MAY 23rd 2020
+Today, i design the proper rectangle of image acquisition for my own scene and camera characteristics, hence know the process of taking and storing the photos can be done faster.
+Futhermore, i was finally able to improve the main structure of the codes for the VLC face recognition program, this was done by enhacing its capacity to perform operations thanks to the usage of the function "cell" and the command "for" which allowed me to do operations like image reading, gray scaling, matrix multiplications and sums in a more compact manner, avoiding tedious manual typing  and thus amplifying the code's capacity.